BADOU-Conrad/tranxact-pay-dashboard/Tpay-users/documentation/action/v-action-documentation.md

 ### VAction

-Vuero provides a versatile small button component named `<VAction />` components can have different colors.
+Tranxactprovides a versatile small button component named `<VAction />` components can have different colors.
 VActions can be `rounded`, `hoverable` or `grey` using the related props.